Call for Bio-SPM Collaborative Research Proposal

 Please replace the asterisks (*) with @.

-II.
-Post-Acceptance Procedures
+2. Post-Acceptance Procedures

-8. Research Report
+2-1.
+Research Report

 An approved researcher has an obligation to report the research results when the research period is over.
 Using Forms 2 and 3, prepare and submit the research report.
-The deadline is May 10, 2024.
-The summary of research results (Form 3) will be publicly posted on the NanoLSI Bio-SPMs Collaborative Research website in the 2023 academic year.
+The deadline is May 9, 2025.
+The summary of research results (Form 3) will be publicly posted on the NanoLSI Bio-SPMs Collaborative Research website in the 2025 academic year.

-9. When the Research Papers are Published
+2-2.
+When the Research Papers are Published

-In order to measure the effectiveness of this Bio-SPMs collaborative research activity, we would like to collect the data of research papers published through collaborative research carried out at NanoLSI.
+In order to measure the effectiveness of this Bio-SPMs collaborative research activity, we would like to collect the data of research papers published through collaborative research carried out at WPI-NanoLSI.
 Therefore, we sincerely hope that the approved researchers will kindly inform us when the research papers are published.
 In addition, for three years after the research period is over, we would like to ask all the approved researchers every June via e-mail if the research papers through collaborative research were newly published.

 Supplementary Information